donbright/piliko/README.md

 Rational Trigonometry was discovered and developed by Norman J Wildberger.
-He is not affiliated with this package and the use of his terms here, like Rational Trigonometry, quadrance, spread, etc, doesn't imply that he endorses this package.
+He is not affiliated with this package and the use of his name and terms here, like Rational Trigonometry, quadrance, spread, etc, doesn't imply that he endorses this package.
+Please see these sites for more information:

 * https://www.youtube.com/user/njwildberger
 * http://web.maths.unsw.edu.au/~norman/